phalcon/documentation/docs/api/phalcon_contracts.md

 public function setExceptActions( array $exceptActions = [] ): void;
 ```

+Exempts the listed action names from the gate; every other action is
+checked.
+See setOnlyActions() for the gate-family divergence note.

 #### `setOnlyActions()` { #contractsauthaccessaccess-setonlyactions }

 ```php
 public function setOnlyActions( array $onlyActions = [] ): void;
 ```

+Restricts the gate to the listed action names.

+Authoritative semantics: the gate applies only to the listed actions; an
+action that is not listed passes without a check (and except() is the
+inverse - the gate applies to every action except those listed).

+NOTE: the implementations currently diverge.
+The Acl gate follows the
+authoritative semantics above, while the binary gates (Auth, Guest)
+treat `only` as a whitelist - an unlisted action is denied even when the
+base condition holds.
+The two gate families will be aligned in the next
+major version; until then, choose the gate family deliberately, because
+for an unlisted action they return opposite answers to the same call.

 ## Contracts\Auth\Adapter\Adapter